Ekkehard-Schulze/precision-temperature-logger/README.md

 processing.

-We provide a python script for plotting, interactive

-analysis and descriptive statistics.

 The target board is 'Adafruit Feather 32u4 Adalogger #2795'.

 It works in combination with a precision real time clock DS3231.

-We proved a PCB to integrate a 18650 lithium ion battery and a
+We provid a PCB to integrate a 18650 lithium ion battery and a

 DS3231 real time clock with the 'Adafruit Feather 32u4 Adalogger' and

-morevoer, four miniature 7 x 5 mm sized breakout boards for wire-
+moreover, four miniature 7 x 5 mm sized breakout boards for wire-

 attached TMP117 sensors.
 These serve as probes for laboratory usage

 and can be inserted into agar plates or liquids.
 The main board has

-two optional places for on-board TMP117 sensors to log the environmental
+two optional places for on-board TMP117 sensors, which can be used to

-temperature, for example for usage in incubators.
+log the environmental temperature, for example in incubators.

 Notes